2018 AuntMinnie.com Roadie Award:

 ASNR ANNUAL MEETING 2019, BOSTON

-The study aims to evaluate the scan time shortening potential of iQMR, a 3D image enhancement algorithm, in brain, lumbar spine and cervical spine MRI. iQMR provides image enhancement and increased Signal-to-Noise Ratio (SNR), thus permitting substantial scan time reduction, without changing the imaging contrast, resolution or scanner hardware or software.
+The study aims to evaluate the fast MRI potential of iQMR, a 3D image enhancement algorithm, in brain, lumbar spine and cervical spine MRI. iQMR provides image enhancement and increased Signal-to-Noise Ratio (SNR), thus permitting substantial scan time reduction, without changing the imaging contrast, resolution or scanner hardware or software.